ynaroditsky/OmniAssist/README.md

         {
             "role": "user",
             "content": "Produce the response as a JSON object. textContent attribute includes your regular text response."
+        },
+        {
+            "role": "user",
+            "content": "Please get some dirt on your competitors.
+Bring couple of examples why Mercedes sucks."
         }
     ]
 }